-Permit Name Description Department resources are available.
-Depending on the complexity of the project, police, fire and public works personnel may be required to supervise the setup, tear down and the event itself.
-Building or tent permit If the event involves setting up tents, grandstands, bleachers, stages or other temporary structures.
-Fire Department / Building and Safety Electrical permit If the temporary structures require wiring, lighting fixtures or a generator.
-Building and Safety Public right-of- way use permit If the event will require the use of the sidewalk, curb lane or street right-of-way for the event.
-A street closure requires approval from City Council and will incur additional fees.
-Civil Engineering Heavy haul permit If vehicles that exceed 6000 lbs. gross vehicle weight are used to haul materials or equipment for the event (e.g., truck or crane carrying lifts, power generator, furniture or lighting equipment, etc.) Civil Engineering Valet permit May be required for a single event in a residential or commercial area of the City.
-The valet company you hire needs to be a company that is authorized to work in the City of Beverly Hills and must obtain the permit directly from the City.
-Department of Transportation Public Assembly Permit May be required.
-See document for more details.
-Fire Department Charitable Solicitations Permit Required for any fundraising event or activity for charitable purpose in the City of Beverly Hills.
-Police Department
+Permit Name Description Department

+Building or tent If the event involves setting up tents, Fire Department / Building

+permit grandstands, bleachers, stages or other and Safety

+temporary structures.

+Electrical permit If the temporary structures require Building and Safety

+wiring, lighting fixtures or a generator.

+Public right-of- If the event will require the use of the Civil Engineering

+way use permit sidewalk, curb lane or street right-of-

+way for the event.
+A street closure

+requires approval from City Council and

+will incur additional fees.

+Heavy haul If vehicles that exceed 6000 lbs. gross Civil Engineering

+permit vehicle weight are used to haul materials

+or equipment for the event (e.g., truck or

+crane carrying lifts, power generator,

+furniture or lighting equipment, etc.)

+Valet permit May be required for a single event in a Department of Transportation

+residential or commercial area of the

+City.
+The valet company you hire needs

+to be a company that is authorized to

+work in the City of Beverly Hills and

+must obtain the permit directly from the

+City.

+Public Assembly May be required.
+See document for more Fire Department

+Permit details.

+Charitable Required for any fundraising event or Police Department

+Solicitations activity for charitable purpose in the

+Permit City of Beverly Hills.